-Hand-in-hand, they wander pavilions from dozens of countries, view a full-scale mockup of a spacecraft, and try an exhibit demonstrating video calls.
+Hand-in-hand, they wander pavilions from dozens of countries, view a full-scale mockup of a spacecraft, and make a call with the newly invented video phone.

 EXT.
 FAIRGROUNDS - NIGHT

 Evening arrives with neon lights and a brief shower, giving the fairgrounds a noir ambience.